maynhile13105/AI-Probabilistic-Model/README.md

 ## Citation:
-For this project, we used ChatGPT to help us understand the Viterbi algorithm used in the HMM model.
-We also used ChatGPT to check our formulas for the joint probability of the sequence of hidden states and observation of the HMM model and Q-learning Model.
+For this project, we used ChatGPT to help us understand the Viterbi algorithm used in our HMM model.

+We also used ChatGPT to check our formulas for the joint probability of the sequence of hidden states and observation of the HMM model

+ChatGPT also helps us understand the Q-Learning Model.

+We also use chatGPT to check our logic for each models and correct the syntax.